need4swede/wiki-go/data/documents/library/document.md

 ---
-order: 25
+order: 30
 ---

 # Library

-Browse and filter your entire media collection with powerful filtering, stats, and category-based exploration.
+Browse your entire media collection with filtering, stats, and category-based browsing.